JanssenProject/jans/docs/cedarling/cedarling-quick-start.md

 There are two ways to pass the details about the principal who is requesting an action.

-   1. Pass a JSON string
+   1. Pass as a JSON string
-   2. Provide tokens obtained by authenticating the principal.
+   2. Provide principal details using tokens obtained by authenticating the principal.
 This is also called Token Based Access Control (TBAC)

 Refer to TBAC quick start guide to understand authorization using TBAC.